Nov. 23

 In addition to his busy travel and performance schedule, Paul is committed to regularly sharing music in schools and organizations throughout his community.
 When not involved with music, Paul enjoys running, reading, and spending time with his family.
 Paul plays on a very fine violin and viola that were commissioned from master luthier Kevin Lee.

-Associate Principal Cello: Jane and Robert Cizik Chair
+Associate Principal: Jane and Robert Cizik Chair

 Christopher French